 Cause 4: Issue with Elbow Positioning

-If you are a golfer who is okay with everything and yet having hooking experience, you may have a problem with your elbow positioning.
+If you are a golfer who is okay with everything and yet having a hooking experience, you may have a problem with your elbow positioning.
 It is a common issue for many golfers that their right elbow sometimes drifts a little bit sideways from the joint when they move the back of the club.

 This problem actually shuts the clubface.
-And ultimately pointing at the ground halfway back, it comes back into impact in a position which is closed.
+And ultimately pointing at the ground halfway back, it comes back into impact in a position that is closed.
 This is one of the big reasons for big hooks!

 To solve this issue, you need to try hard to keep your right elbow a little closer to your right hip as long as you take your club away.
-This will let you deliver the ball properly staying in a neutral position.
+This will let you deliver the ball properly-staying in a neutral position.

 Final Checklist of How to Cure a Hook in Golf

 Avoiding hook is easy if you can find out the culprit that is responsible for hooking.
-And finally, to summarize about how to stop hooking the ball in golf, we would suggest you to use this checklist to avoid hooks:
+And finally, to summarize how to stop hooking the ball in golf, we would suggest you to use this checklist to avoid hooks:

 - Hips, shoulders, and feet are according to the proper alignment and parallel to the target line.

 - Hand in neutral grip position.